Proverbs 22 – Rich and Poor, Raising Children

 The rod of correction will drive it far from him.

 a.
 Foolishness is bound up in the heart of a child: Children are not born as morally neutral beings.
-There is a moral problem (described here as foolishness) that is bound up in the heart of a child, evidenced by the fact that our children will naturally sin without be taught how to do it.
+There is a moral problem (described here as foolishness) that is bound up in the heart of a child, evidenced by the fact that our children will naturally sin without being taught how to do it.
 This is our nature inherited from our ancient ancestors, Adam and Eve.

 i.
 “The father must not underestimate the difficulty of his task, for he does battle with an innate recalcitrance and perversity.
 He must both tear down and build up; to eradicate and implant.”
 (Waltke)